Azure-Samples/windowsvm-msi-arm-dotnet/README.md

 Run **DeployArmTemplate.exe**.
 It will run the same code that was run on the local development machine, but will use the Managed Service Identity, instead of your developer context, to create/ update the resource.

 ## Summary
-You were able to write an application that can deploy ARM resources without explicitly creating a service principal credential.
+You were successfully able to write an application that can deploy ARM resources without explicitly creating a service principal credential.

 ## Troubleshooting